alexjnim/Flask_RESTful_API_lreg/README.md

 # API details
 The following classes can be found in the resources folder:
-- add_data.py - this allows you to add data to the database
+- add_data.py : this allows you to add data to the database
-- create_tables.py - this will create a database to store the training data and username & passwords if one does not exist already
+- create_tables.py : this will create a database to store the training data and username & passwords if one does not exist already
-- db.py - this initiates the Flask_SLQAlchemy connection
+- db.py : this initiates the Flask_SLQAlchemy connection
-- predict.py - this will allow you to send JSON data and retrieve a prediction from the lin reg model
+- predict.py : this will allow you to send JSON data and retrieve a prediction from the lin reg model
-- security.py - this will authenticate the user to provide a JSON web token (JWT)
+- security.py : this will authenticate the user to provide a JSON web token (JWT)
-- train.py - this will train the model or retrain the model with new data
+- train.py : this will train the model or retrain the model with new data
-- user.py - this will find, get and delete users from the database
+- user.py : this will find, get and delete users from the database

+# Heroku files
+The following files were written for the purpose of deploying the API on Heroku's server.
+- requirements.txt : this contains all the python libraries that need to be installed in order to run the app
+- uwsgi.ini : Heroku does not provide a web server of its own.
+Instead, it expects the application to start its own web server on the port number given in the environment variable $PORT.
+Since the Flask development web server is not robust enough to use for production, I'm using [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/) here.
+- runtime.txt : this tells Heroku the version of Python you are using
+- Procfile : this will give instructions to Heroku to run the app using uwsgi